ccdmb/slurm_scripts/docs/sbatch_parallel.md

   --error -- The output filename of the job stderr. default "%x-%A_%4a.stderr" --batch-log -- Log the job exit codes here so we can restart later. default "%x-%A_%4a.log" --batch-resume -- Resume the jobarray, skipping previously successful jobs according to the file provided here.
-  --batch-dry-run -- Print the command that will be run and exit.
+  --batch-dry-run -- Print the sbatch file that will be run and exit.
   --batch-module -- Include this module the sbatch script.
 Can be specified multiple times.
   --batch-parallel-module -- Module needed to load GNU parallel.
 Takes a default argument from environment variable SLURM_SCRIPTS_PARALLEL_MODULE.
 If that is empty, assumes that parallel is already on your PATH.
   --batch-help -- Show this help and exit.
   --batch-debug -- Sets verbose logging so you can see what's being done.
   --batch-version -- Print the version and exit.

-All other parameters, flags and arguments before '--' are passed to sbatch as is.
+All other parameters, flags and arguments are passed to sbatch as is.
 See: https://slurm.schedmd.com/sbatch.html

 Note: you can't provide the --array flag, as parallelism is handled a different way and it will raise an error.